shorelinesoftware/terraform-provider-shoreline/docs/resources/system_settings.md

 page_title: "shoreline_system_settings Resource - terraform-provider-shoreline"
 subcategory: ""
 description: |-
-  Shoreline system_settings.
+  Shoreline systemsettings.
 System-level settings.
-Note: there must only be one instance of this terraform resource named 'system_settings'.
+Note: there must only be one instance of this terraform resource named 'systemsettings'.
   See the Shoreline Settings Documentation https://docs.shoreline.io/platform/settings for more info.
 ---